Team Solutions Group Master Services Agreement

 21. Software Use; Administrative Access

-Client shall not modify, create any derivative work of, or incorporate any other software into the computer software programs or any portion thereof with the exception of allowing automatic updates to commence or confirming the installation of an automatically scheduled update or fully supported software for which Client has purchased technical support and has scheduled such installation with MSP.
-Programs must be installed by an MSP technician or software technical support with an MSP technician assisting.
-MSP shall not be responsible for maintenance of or for repair of errors or malfunctions occasioned by any installation, modification or enhancement to the Programs made by Client or by anyone other than MSP unless MSP has agreed.
-Corrections of unauthorized modifications shall be at the rate of $250.00 per hour and may be grounds for immediate termination by MSP of this Managed Services Agreement.
+Client shall not modify, create any derivative work of, or incorporate any other software into the computer software programs or any portion thereof with the exception of allowing automatic updates to commence or confirming the installation of an automatically scheduled update or fully supported software for which Client has purchased technical support and has scheduled such installation with TSG.
+Programs must be installed by a TSG technician or software technical support with a TSG technician assisting.
+TSG shall not be responsible for maintenance of or for repair of errors or malfunctions occasioned by any installation, modification or enhancement to the Programs made by Client or by anyone other than TSG unless TSG has agreed.
+Corrections of unauthorized modifications shall be at the rate of $250.00 per hour and may be grounds for immediate termination by TSG of this Managed Services Agreement.
 Client agrees to prohibit others, including its principals, officers and employees from installing hardware, working on the technical aspects of the operating systems on the Servers and PC’s or to give anyone Domain Administrator access.
-Only MSP will make administrative or technical changes to the servers.
+Only TSG will make administrative or technical changes to the servers.

 22. Assignment (General Binding Clause)